Lyong9102/rate_limiter/README.md

 # Rate Limiter for APIs

-- API throttling function implemented using FastAPI and third-party component fastapi-ratelimiter.
-Set the API to no more than 100 requests within 1 minute as required, otherwise an error will be raised.

-And [fastapi-ratelimiter](https://github.com/GLEF1X/fastapi-ratelimiter) component relies on the Redis service

-API throttling function implemented using [FastAPI](https://github.com/tiangolo/fastapi) and third-party component [fastapi-ratelimiter](https://github.com/GLEF1X/fastapi-ratelimiter).
+- API throttling function implemented using [FastAPI](https://github.com/tiangolo/fastapi) and third-party component [fastapi-ratelimiter](https://github.com/GLEF1X/fastapi-ratelimiter).
 Set the API to no more than 100 requests within 1 minute as required, otherwise an error will be reported.
 The fastapi-ratelimiter component relies on Redis service